Urban wildlife: Adaptation to urban environments

+Ecological characteristics

+Urban ecosystems tend to favor generalist species, which can survive on a wide range of foods and in varied habitats.
+Species that require specific habitats, such as forest specialists, often decline as urbanization increases.
+Typical urban wildlife includes small mammals such as rats, mice, and squirrels; birds such as pigeons and sparrows; medium-sized mammals like raccoons, foxes, and coyotes; reptiles; and various invertebrates.
+Many of these species utilize human-provided food sources, such as trash bins, gardens, and sewer systems, and may adjust their behavior, for example becoming more active at night to avoid humans.

+Cities create opportunities for new ecological interactions among species.
+However, urban wildlife communities are often dominated by resilient generalists and invasive species, which can reduce the diversity of native animals and contribute to ecological uniformity across cities.

 Evolution

 Urban environments can exert novel selective pressures on organisms, sometimes leading to new adaptations.
 For example, the weed Crepis sancta, found in France, has two types of seed, heavy and fluffy.
 The heavy ones land near the parent plant, whereas the fluffy seeds float further away on the wind.
 In urban environments, seeds that float far often land on infertile concrete surfaces.
 Within about 5-12 generations the weed has been found to evolve to produce significantly more heavy seeds than its rural relatives.
 Among vertebrates, a case is urban great tits, which have been found to sing at a higher pitch than their rural relatives so that their songs stand out above the city noise, although this is probably a learned rather than evolved response.
 Urban silvereyes (an Australian bird) make contact calls that are higher frequency and slower than those of rural silvereyes.
 As it appears that contact calls are instinctual and not learnt, this has been suggested as evidence that urban silvereyes have undergone recent evolutionary adaptation so as to better communicate in noisy urban environments.

 As a consequence of synurbization, animals that inhabit urban environments have differences in morphology, physiology and behavior when compared to animals that inhabit less urbanized areas.
 Hormone-mediated maternal effects are capable mechanisms of offspring phenotypic developmental modification.
 For instance, when female birds deposit androgens into their eggs, this affects many diverse aspects of offspring development and phenotype.
 Environmental factors that can influence the concentration of androgens in avian eggs include nest predation risk, breeding density, food abundance and parasite prevalence, all factors of which differ between urban and natural habitats.
 In a study that compared antibody and maternal hormone concentrations in eggs between an urban population and a forest population of European blackbirds, there were found to be clear differences in yolk androgen concentrations between the two populations.
 Although these differences cannot be attributed definitively (more studies have to be performed), they might result from different environments causing females to plastically adjust yolk androgens.
 Different yolk androgen levels are likely to program offspring phenotype.